If you are reading this to a child, it is possible to skip the frame part of the story and begin the reading with Marley knocking on Mr. Toad’s door.

 But Marley had let everyone rush past her onto the bridge.
 She was frozen in staring through the span of the giant bridge and to where lay the pretty forest and cottage of the seven mining engineers.
 She had fixed her eyes on an amazingly mesmerizing sight.
 Just above the forest towered a dazzling diamond, ruby, and emerald encrusted mountain.
 The mere sight of which forced her curious mind to mightily wonder – Why do men who own a mountain of jewels live in such a small cottage?

-Meanwhile the bridge of sighs began unravelling in the middle and Pinocchio, who had rudely shoved his way past Marley, and had been the last to attempt a crossing, fell into the water.
+Meanwhile the bridge of sighs began unravelling in the middle and Pinocchio, who had rudely shoved his way past Marley, and would be the last to attempt a crossing, fell into the water.
 Fortunately, wood floats and he had, a few days ago, reverted to being solid wood (and his nose had grown more than a few inches – perhaps that had something to do with his return to woodiness).
 The Blue Fairy flew out and saved him from a severe case of wood rot by grabbing onto his stick like nose and plucking him out of the water.
 With great effort she flew him to the far shore.
 Immediately, the Blue Fairy collapsed on the ground, worn out and unable to move much less fly another heavy load much of anywhere.

 Marley felt sad.
 Across the water, her friends excitedly waved and yelled.
 They pointed to something down the Grand Canal, just nearing the tip of the long and skinny island.
 She looked in that direction.
 First, she noticed a boat coming her way.
 Then, above the boat, she could see an approaching cloud of what looked like angry bees – if bees glowed in rainbow colors.
 No, not bees.
 Fairies!
 But then, on a second thinking-about-it, she began wondering if she might prefer a boat ride instead of being picked up by dozens and dozens of very tiny hands.

-The Professor reached into a bin and pulled out a türklopfer about the size of Marley’s thumbnail.
+The Knight reached into a bin and pulled out a türklopfer about the size of Marley’s thumbnail.
 She took it and raised its arm to let it fall and make a sound which it didn’t.

 “I don’t hear anything.”